foliovision/fv-wordpress-flowplayer/readme.txt

 == Changelog ==

+= 6.0.5.9 - 2016/10/27 =

+* Compatibility - fix for Gravity Forms Partial Submissions when video starts playing on background

 = 6.0.5.8 - 2016/10/19 =

 * iPhone iOS 10 - improved support, the device doesn't require use of native fullscreen